Hampton National Historic Site: 19th century

 In January 1861, shortly after the election of Abraham Lincoln as President of the United States, Charles Ridgely (the son of John Carnan and Eliza Ridgely) formed the pro-Confederate Baltimore County Horse Guards at Hampton with himself as captain of the militia unit that he described as "states' rights gentlemen."
 One of his militia's cavalry men, Lieut.
 John Merryman, was subsequently arrested by the Union Army and imprisoned in May 1861 on a charge of treason, sparking the landmark U.S. Supreme Court case, Ex parte Merryman.
 As the Civil War raged across the farmlands of Maryland and Pennsylvania at the Battle of Antietam (1862) and the Battle of Gettysburg (1863), the Ridgelys' Hampton estate remained untouched.

 Although Maryland, as a border state, was exempted from Lincoln's Emancipation Proclamation, the Maryland General Assembly eliminated slavery in 1864.
 With the end of slavery, Hampton began to decline.
-A number of the former enslaved peoplecontinued to work at Hampton as paid household servants but the Ridgelys had to hire other hands to work the farm.
+A number of the former enslaved people continued to work at Hampton as paid household servants but the Ridgelys had to hire other hands to work the farm.
 With the deaths of John and Eliza in 1867, their son Charles became the next master of Hampton.
 The mansion and the remaining 1000 acre were subsequently inherited upon Charles' death in 1872 by Captain John Ridgely (1851-1938).
 Prominent guests, including Theodore Roosevelt, continued to visit Hampton and enjoy its grounds.